TKT Core Module 3: Teachers' and learners' language in the classroom

 This is not the place to repeat what was said in the guide to categorising learners' errors.
 Here we are dealing with how to respond to them.
 We will, however, use three of the same categories:

-There are many different sorts of these and responses need to vary, too.
+- There are many different sorts of these and responses need

 Error in tense structures are common.
 A frequently effective response is to set the utterance in a time context by using concept questions.
 For example: